juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

     year: 1989
     image:
     tcc: $25.8 million
-    cfp: $29.2 million for 39 projects
+    cfp: $27.8 million* for 39 projects
-    cfpfn: Investment income, gains on foreign exchange transactions and savings on closed projects are used for project commitments.
+    cfpfn: Investment income, gains on foreign exchange transactions, and savings on closed projects are used for project commitments.
 Hence, project commitments may exceed contributions.
     contributor:
       - item:
         partner: France